semsol/arc2/doc/developer.md

 ### Docker and Travis

-We use a very wide range of software-combinations to test ARC2 ([Travis](https://travis-ci.org/semsol/arc2)).
+We use a very wide range of software-combinations to test ARC2.
 Currently, all combinations of supported versions of PHP and database systems (currently MySQL and MariaDB only) are checked.

 Using a Docker setup for local development allows to switch the backend very easily.
-So, if a test with a certain DBS/PHP version combination fails on travis, its very likely that you can reproduce it locally.
+So, if a test with a certain DBS/PHP version combination fails, its very likely that you can reproduce it locally.
 Dont forget to run `composer update` after a switch to make sure appropriate software is used.